 Originally, this site attempted to install a fake antivirus security program on your computer, one infected with malware.

-Sometimes these cases of URL hijacking are fairly harmless.
+Sometimes, these cases of URL hijacking are fairly harmless.
 You'll just end up on a page advertising some other company's products or services.
-But other times you might land on a page that can cause serious damage to your computer, trick you into surrendering personal or financial information, or splash pornography across your screen.
+But other times, you might land on a page that can cause serious damage to your computer, trick you into compromising personal or financial information, or splash pornography across your screen.

 What is the purpose of typosquatting?

-They want a big payday: Some typosquatters are looking for a quick payday.
-If they register, say, bankofamereca.com, they might hope that the actual Bank of America will purchase their domain.
-Bank of America could then use that misspelled domain to reroute typists — those who make that identical spelling error — to the bank’s real website.
+Some typosquatters are looking for a quick payday.
+If, for example, they register the domain bankofamereca.com, they might hope that the actual Bank of America will purchase their domain.
+Bank of America could then use that misspelled domain to reroute searchers who entered the incorrect URL to the bank’s real website.

-They want to earn clicks or views: Some squatters fill their misspelled domains with online ads.
-If you misspell your destination URL and end up on one of these sites, the owners can earn revenue from all the extra page views.
-And if you click on one of these online ads?
-The squatter might earn even more dollars.
+Some squatters fill their misspelled typosquatting websites with online ads.
+If you misspell a destination URL and end up on one of these sites, the owners can earn revenue from your page view.
+The squatter might earn even more if you click on one of these online ads.

-They want to earn dollars from affiliate links: Some squatters will redirect you back to the correct domain after you’ve landed on their deliberately misspelled page.
+Some squatters will redirect you back to the correct domain after you’ve landed on their deliberately misspelled page.
 But they’ll do this through an affiliate link.
-The owner of the hijacked URL, then, will earn commissions through that affiliate.
+The owner of the hijacked URL will earn commissions through that affiliate.

-To protect their companies: Some businesses will buy up domains that are common misspellings of their URLs.
-The reason?
-They want customers who are trying to get to their sites to actually reach them, even if they make a common typo.
+Some businesses buy domains that are common misspellings of their URLs because they want customers who are trying to get to their sites to reach them, even if they make a common typo.